bushblade/WillAdamsDotDev/src/pages/articles/my-first-browser-extension.md

 ## Super simple 💪

-The code itself is only a few lines:
+The code itself is only 28 lines:

 ```javascript
 function highlightAndScrollIntoViewActive() {